 Daylight saving time started today and my clock is 1 hour behind or ahead.

 Sometimes the clock takes several hours before it adjusts to daylight saving time.
-Please wait 12 to 24 hours and the clock will probably correct itself.
+Please wait 24 hours and the clock will probably correct itself.

 Do you have support for Julian dates in the date format string?